$B_s \to \mu^+ \mu^-$ in a Two-Higgs-Doublet Model with flavour-changing up-type Yukawa couplings: Additional contributions in a model with flavour-changing neutral Yukawa couplings

 The scalar Wilson coefficients receives contributions from both neutral CP-even Higgs mass eigenstates $h^0$ and $H^0$.
 At tree level, the diagrams with $h^0$ and $H^0$ give rise to the Wilson coefficients

 where

 contains the dependence on the neutral Higgs-boson masses.
-The counterterms required to cure the divergences at one and two loops can be obtained from \eqsand{eq:CPA0CTLO}{eq:CPA0CTNLO} by the simple replacements $g_{ct}\to -g_{ct}$ and $g_{tt}\to -g_{tt}$.
+The counterterms required to cure the divergences at one and two loops can be obtained from \eqsand{eq:CPA0CTLO}{eq:CPA0CTNLO} analogously, i.e.\ the combination $g_{bs}^+ - g_{bs}^-$ renormalises $C_S$, while the combination $g_{bs}^+ + g_{bs}^-$ renormalises $C_S^\prime$.
 The renormalised Wilson coefficients $C_S$ and $C_S'$ are related to the pseudoscalar ones by

 Note that there are no QCD corrections to $C_{S,P}^{(\prime),\mathrm{tree}}$ since they cancel in the matching calculation.